huynhvp/vietphihuynh.github.io/_posts/2020-11-13-nlp-cheatsheet.md

     (source: copied from the paper)

 <b>2022</b>

+- [GenIE: Generative Information Extraction](https://aclanthology.org/2022.naacl-main.342.pdf) (Josifoski et al., NAACL 2022)

+    Close Information Extraction (cIE) typically aims at extracting an exhaustive set of relational triplets $$(subject, relation, object)$$ from given text where $$subject/object$$ entity and $$relation$$ are constrained to come from a predefined knowledge base.
+Traditional cIE pipeline encompasses multiple independent sub-tasks (NER, NED, RE) which suffers from the error accumulation. <b>GenIE</b> is an end-to-end autoregressive cIE system that casts the triplet extraction as text-2text problem in which the decoder generates entities and relations token-by-token in an autoregressive fashion.
+They introduce special tokens \<sub\>, \<rel\>, \<obj\>, \<end_of_triplet\> to linearize the generated output.
+To assure that generated tokens refer to valid entity and relation, <b>GenIE</b> employs constrained beam search to guide the decoding following prefix tries built on the entity set and the relation set of the knowledge base.
+This makes the beam search effective for large million of entities.

+    ```console
+    Example

+    Encoder: John Smith acts in the movie Wichia
+    Decoder: <sub> Wichia (1995 film) <rel> cast member <obj> John Smith (actor) <end_of_triple>
+                   <sub> Wichia (1995 film) <rel> instance of <obj> film <end_of_triple>
+    ```

+    <b>GenIE</b> enforces the order of generated triplets in the way that triples for which the subject entity appears earlier in the text will be generated first.

+    <b>GenIE</b> can be extended to the generation of literal object $$\rightarrow$$ similar to open Information Extraction where the object does not need to be aligned with a KB.

 - [EIDER: Empowering Document-level Relation Extraction with Efficient Evidence Extraction and Inference-stage Fusion](https://arxiv.org/pdf/2106.08657.pdf) (Xie et al., ACL Findings 2022)